gemmaellis16/yoga-project/README.md

-# Conwy Valley Yoga Website
+# Gemma Ellis Yoga Website

 View the live project [here]()

-Welcome to Conwy Valley Yoga website.
+Welcome to Gemma Ellis Yoga website.
 This yoga studio is located in the heart of the Conwy Valley in the beautiful Snowdonia National Park.
 On this site I hope you will be able to easily navigate the information about the studio and teacher and also able to access it on mobile, tablet and desktop.

 ## User Experience (UX)